As a Joint Commission-Certified Primary Stroke Center, Lancaster General Hospital is recognized nationally for its stroke care.

-Advanced Stroke Procedure: Only Hospital in Lancaster to Have Mechanical Thrombectomy
+Advanced Stroke Procedure: Only Hospital in Lancaster to Perform Mechanical Thrombectomy

 Removing a clot from the brain right away provides the best chance for a complete recovery.
 Having this procedure here in Lancaster eliminates the need to transport a patient to another facility out of the county for stroke treatment.

-Click here to see a TV news story about the procedure at Lancaster General Hospital.
+Click here and here to see TV news stories about the procedure at Lancaster General Hospital.

 A Team Effort